Pareto sensitivity, most-changing sub-fronts, and knee solutions: Most-changing Pareto sub-fronts around nondominated points

+\tcb{The next remark gives insights into how to determine a most-changing Pareto sub-front when multiple nondominated points are available.}

-\begin{remark} If one wants to determine a most-changing Pareto sub-front around multiple Pareto solutions, there are several approaches one can use based on the above procedure for a single point.
-A first approach consists of computing a most-changing neighborhood using the centroid of the weight vectors that correspond to the given Pareto solutions.
-A second approach involves determining the centroid of the given Pareto solutions and computing a most-changing neighborhood using a matrix that could be either the Jacobian at the centroid or a linear combination of the Jacobians at the given Pareto solutions.
-A third approach consists of computing a most-changing neighborhood for all the given Pareto solutions, and then taking the union of such neighborhoods. \end{remark}
+\begin{remark} If one wants to determine a most-changing Pareto sub-front around multiple \tcb{nondominated points}, there are several approaches one can use based on the above procedure for a single point.
+A first approach consists of computing a most-changing neighborhood using the centroid of the weight vectors that correspond to the given \tcb{nondominated points}.
+A second approach involves determining the centroid of the given \tcb{nondominated points} and computing a most-changing neighborhood using a matrix that could be either the Jacobian at the centroid or a linear combination of the Jacobians at the given \tcb{nondominated points}.
+A third approach consists of computing a most-changing \tcb{Pareto sub-front} for all the given \tcb{nondominated points}, and then taking the union of such \tcb{sub-fronts}. \end{remark}